Lilly Announces Withdrawal of Xigris® Following Recent Clinical Trial Results

 Certain conditions, many of which led to exclusion from the Phase 3 trial (PROWESS), are likely to increase the risk of bleeding with Xigris therapy.
 Therefore, for patients with severe sepsis who have one or more of the following conditions, the increased risk of bleeding should be carefully considered when deciding whether to use Xigris therapy:

-- Concurrent therapeutic dosing of heparin to treat an active thrombotic or embolic event - Platelet count 3.0 - Recent (within 6 weeks) gastrointestinal bleeding - Recent administration (within 3 days) of thrombolytic therapy - Recent administration (within 7 days) of oral anticoagulants or glycoprotein IIb/IIIa inhibitors - Recent administration (within 7 days) of aspirin >650 mg per day or other platelet inhibitors - Recent (within 3 months) ischemic stroke - Intracranial arteriovenous malformation or aneurysm - Known bleeding diathesis - Chronic severe hepatic disease - Any other condition in which bleeding constitutes a significant hazard or would be particularly difficult to manage because of its location
+- Concurrent therapeutic dosing of heparin to treat an active thrombotic or embolic event - Platelet count <30,000 x 10(6)/L, even if the platelet count is increased after transfusions - Prothrombin time-INR >3.0 - Recent (within 6 weeks) gastrointestinal bleeding - Recent administration (within 3 days) of thrombolytic therapy - Recent administration (within 7 days) of oral anticoagulants or glycoprotein IIb/IIIa inhibitors - Recent administration (within 7 days) of aspirin >650 mg per day or other platelet inhibitors - Recent (within 3 months) ischemic stroke - Intracranial arteriovenous malformation or aneurysm - Known bleeding diathesis - Chronic severe hepatic disease - Any other condition in which bleeding constitutes a significant hazard or would be particularly difficult to manage because of its location

 Should clinically important bleeding occur, immediately stop the infusion of Xigris.
 Continued use of other agents affecting the coagulation system should be carefully assessed.
 Once adequate hemostasis has been achieved, continued use of Xigris may be reconsidered.